Dario De Toffoli

 Dario De Toffoli (4 August 1953) is an Italian board game designer, gamebook author, and games player who founded the games company Studiogiochi and established many games events.
 Born in 1953 Venice, after an early career as a chemist he entered the world of games.
-Winner of over 60 medals at the Mind Sports Olympiad, He won the 2002 and 2012 Pentamind Competition for the best games all-rounder in the world.
+Winner of over 60 medals at the Mind Sports Olympiad, He won the 2002 and 2012 Pentamind World Championships for the best games all-rounder in the world.
 In 2006, he won a special award for his contribution to games which includes contribution to all aspects of games.

 Contribution to games

 The Personalità Ludica dell'Anno (PLDA) award the prize to the games personality of the year.
 In 2006, instead of the normal competition the PLDA made a lifetime achievement award to Dario De Toffoli for his "career" in games.

 In the 1990s De Toffoli and his company staged the first five Italian Festivals of games, the largest in Italy.
 Other significant events established by De Toffoli include the Mind Sports player competition Giocatore dell'Anno and the Venice International Backgammon Tournament.

 De Toffoli also established one of the few board game design competitions: the Premio Archimede (the Archimedes Prize), dedicated to Alex Randolph, an international competition where along with the prize the winner has their game displayed in the Swiss museum of games.